-In Canada, SEPN’s work has included studies of the 13 provincial and territorial Ministries of Education, 374 school divisions, and 220 accredited post-secondary institutions.
+The work has included studies of all 13 provincial and territorial Ministries of Education, 374 school divisions, and 220 accredited post-secondary institutions in Canada.
 SEPN’s research in Canada and its research toolkit have received much interest by researchers and policy analysts internationally, within and beyond education.

 Access our comprehensive archive of our scholarly publications, technical reports, research briefs, infographics, and methods documents and learn more about SEPN’s impact.